 for exact information.

-award amounts to a total of $6,300 towards a twelve-course graduate
+to a total of $6,300 towards a twelve-course graduate program and $6,825 towards a thirteen-course graduate program.

 For details including eligibility requirements, please contact the Office of Graduate Admission at (773) 325-4405 or firstname.lastname@example.org